Types of Financial Aid

 Azusa Pacific University is committed to advancing education opportunities for active-duty military members and their spouses.
 The university is prepared to assist you in utilizing your Military Tuition Assistance and also offers programs that are eligible for MyCAA financial assistance.

 Military Tuition Assistance is a benefit available to eligible active-duty members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Each service area has its own criteria for eligibility, application process, and restrictions.
+Learn more about the steps to apply.

 The MyCAA program provides financial assistance to eligible military spouses who are pursuing a license, certification, or associate’s degree in a portable career field and occupation.
 It is a component of the Department of Defense’s Spouse Education and Career Opportunities (SECO) program.